jgendron/GetCleanData/Codebook.md

   * [,2] activity {plain name of ActivityID}
   * [,4:81] by variable features {from data of interest}

-3. Use descriptive activity names
+3) Use descriptive activity names
 The activities dataset was transformed according to tidy data principles by changing the numeric codes for activities into plain names (e.g., standing) as provided in the file "activity_labels.txt".
 This variable was also transformed into a factor variable.

-4. Appropriately label dataset with descriptive variables As noted in the discussion forum, this was a step prone to misunderstanding.
+4) Appropriately label dataset with descriptive variables As noted in the discussion forum, this was a step prone to misunderstanding.
 For purposes of this dataset, the instruction was interpreted to mean create descriptive variable names following tidy data principles for each of the 81 variables.
 This included the following transformations:
   * all variables were converted to lower case using the tolower() command
   * the parentheses after mean() and std() were removed to ease typing variable names into the console
   * the last nine variables in the dataset of interest were repaired to eliminate the duplication of the term "bodybody" to simply "body" for these three signals (fbodyaccjerkmag, fbodygyromag, fbodygyrojerkmag).
 The rationale was that the sequence "bodybody" did not appear in the source dataset documentation [1].
+The dashes used in the original variable names were retained as it allows for readability.
+The general form of the variables is *{signal name}-{statistic}-{XYZ coordinate (optional)}

-5. Create a second, independent tidy set with the average of each variable for each activity and each subject A tidy dataset was created from a data table by using lapply() to apply the mean function across the 10,299 by 81 data frame.
+5) Create a second, independent tidy set with the average of each variable for each activity and each subject A tidy dataset was created from a data table by using lapply() to apply the mean function across the 10,299 by 81 data frame.
 The lapply() command was used to tier the activities by subject.
 In other words, all observations for Subject 1 were aggregated to find the mean by activities 1 through 6 and recorded that way.
 This was repeated for Subjects 2 through 30.
 This resulted in a tidy data set of 180 rows (30 subjects * 6 activities/subject) by 81 columns.

 This approach meets the tidy data rules because each row is an independent observation of means and standard deviations and each column is a separate variable.
 This data can then be manipulated by users to summarize means and standard deviations rolled up by subject or by activity.